rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  time and time again, to be
  the buyers of last resort.
-They are why Bitcoin will hold its value over time, even during brutal crackdowns and bear markets.
+They are why Bitcoin will hold its value over time, during bear markets and worse.

-This is why the price cannot ever go to zero.
+This is why the price will never go to zero.
-There will always be a group of people saving their life energy in Bitcoin.
+There will always be maximalists saving their life energy in Bitcoin.
-It is a reaction to fiat and the failings of gold, and unless there's a return to sound money, Bitcoin maximalists will remain.
+It is a reaction to both fiat and the failings of gold, and unless there emerges a more sound money, Bitcoin maximalists will remain.